-7 Mind-Blowing Sea Turtle Facts That Will Change How You See These Ocean Giants
+Sea Turtle Facts That Will Make You Rethink Everything You Know About the Ocean

 This post was created with help from AI tools and carefully reviewed by a human (Muntaseer Rahman).
 For more on how we use AI on this site, check out our Editorial Policy.

-Here’s something that’ll make you feel tiny: sea turtles have been cruising our oceans for 110 million years.
+Sea turtles have been swimming in Earth’s oceans for over 110 million years.

 Track A Real Sea Turtle With Each Bracelet!